-I was then young.
+I was young then.
 My uncle used to stay in Niralanagar, a posh colony of Lucknow that was not very far from my home.
 He had an adjacent neighbour.
 Who, happened to be a Flight Lieutenant with the Indian Air Force.
 His name was Palta.
-Attached to the transport squadron and posted in Bakshi-ka-talab, the defence airport of Lucknow.
+Attached to the transport squadron where he flew Dakotas, and was posted in Bakshi-ka-talab, the defence airport of Lucknow.
 His chic and suave wife was Rita.
 Good looking and quite in line with the upbeat image of the armed forces wives.

 He often used to pilot the morning flight at 7 a.m. to Guwahati.
 It used to take him about five to six hours.
 Because, enroute, he used to off-load cargo at Bagdogra airport in West Bengal.
 Next day he used to return in the same manner from his sojourn.
 Where, he normally used to take-off from Guwahati at seven.
 And, after touching Bagdogra again, he used to reach Lucknow by around 1 P.M.

 I often used to go to my uncle’s house those days, to meet my cousins.
-He had a huge terrace in his house.
-Where, we used to go and play.
-And, whilst, on the terrace, I often used to notice Rita aunty, sitting in one corner of the adjacent terrace, alone, with her umbrella open under the hot sun.
-I used to wonder why.
+He had a huge terrace where we used to go and play.
+And, whilst on it.
+I often used to notice Rita aunty, sitting in one corner of the adjacent terrace, alone, with her umbrella open, under the hot sun.
+And, I used to wonder why.
 But I never bothered to ask.

 One day, when the suspense became unbearable.
 I decided to break it.
 So I asked, ‘Aunty, why do you come and sit under the hot sun?’ she smiled at me and asked.

 ‘Well, I am Bina’s cousin.
 I often come here, to spend time with her.
 But each time I came here.
 I saw you sitting in that corner with your umbrella, under the hot sun.
 So, I thought of asking you.’
 She looked at me and smiled and then said.